ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 # How to Edit Taxa

-Users with taxonomic authority can edit taxonomy by altering an individual taxonomic record or by using the Hierarchical tool to manage multiple records.
+Users with taxonomic authority can edit individual taxonomic records or use the Hierarchical tool to manage multiple records.
 These instructions cover the editing of individual records.
 See [How to Manage Taxonomy Hierarchically](http://handbook.arctosdb.org/how_to/How-to-Manage-Taxonomy-Hierarchically.html) to manage multiple taxa.

-These instructions apply to all three Taxonomic Classification Sources: Arctos, Arctos Plants, and WoRMS (via Arctos).
+These instructions apply to [Taxonomic Classification Sources](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxonomy_source) that are managed by Arctos users.
 You should only modify taxa in the source that you use for your collection.

-The taxa in WoRMS (via Arctos) are created and continually maintained per the aphiaID through a webservice.
-Any changes you make will be overwritten with the next update.
-Taxa should not be added to WoRMS (via Arctos) without a complete classification and a valid source authority.
+The taxa in WoRMS (via Arctos) are created and maintained using the aphiaID through a webservice.
+Any changes you make will be overwritten with the next refresh.
+Taxa should not be added to WoRMS (via Arctos) without an aphiaID.
 See recommended procedures in [How To Create Taxa in Externally Managed Sources](https://handbook.arctosdb.org/how_to/How-to-Create-Taxa-in-Externally-Managed-Sources.html).

 ## Taxon Names